grosser/fast_gettext/README.markdown

 (Work on a po/mo parser & reader that is easier to use has started, contributions welcome @ [pomo](http://github.com/grosser/pomo) )

 ###Database
-!!!new/only short time in production, please report back any ideas/suggestions you have!!!
 [Example migration for ActiveRecord](http://github.com/grosser/fast_gettext/blob/master/examples/db/migration.rb)
 The default plural seperator is `||||` but you may overwrite it (or suggest a better one..).